 Common Documentation Pitfalls and How to Avoid Them

-Many accommodation and benefit requests are delayed or denied due to documentation issues.
-Here are common pitfalls and strategies to avoid them:
+Many accommodation and benefit requests face delays or denials due to documentation issues.
+Here are common problems and strategies to avoid them:

 Insufficient Detail About Functional Limitations